See what they’re saying…

 Just across the road is an elegant slice of Europe, the Roederer tasting room, where some of America’s best champagne-style wines can be sampled.
 In an airy room decorated with framed menus from White House dinners, you can sample several crisp, dry sparkling whites, including-if you’re lucky-a rare reserve, such as a 1990 L’Ermitage, or some other so called library wine, one that will stay effervescent in the memory though it’s long gone from wine merchants’ shelves.

 For several miles before reaching the Pacific just south of the town of Albion, the highway passes through coastal forests of towering redwoods.
 Readers of J.R.R.
 Tolkien may be reminded of the dark, nearly impenetrable forest known as Mirkwood.
-Second-growth trees tower hundreds of feet up from the great stumps of old growth cut a century ago, making a walk through these groves like an evocative stroll among the bro
+Second-growth trees tower hundreds of feet up from the great stumps of old growth cut a century ago, making a walk through these groves like an evocative stroll among the broken columns of Ephesus.

 Then, abruptly, the road breaks into the sun as the redwoods give way to open bluffs where the Navarro River empties into the Pacific; as the Anderson Valley is left behind, the rugged Mendocino coastline begins.
 Compared to Napa and Sonoma, the area seems distinctly underpopulated, and yet the abundance of food, wine and lodging is on a par with these seductive sister valleys to the south.